-This article is more than four years old and was last updated in August 2021.
+This page is more than five years old and was last updated in August 2021.

 If you grew up in the 70s or 80s then one of the most memorable books from your childhood is sure to be the classic picture book 'The World Of The Unknown: Ghosts'.
 (The book has now been published - see what we think of 'The World of The Unknown: Ghosts' in our review).